manjar/eli-ai-blog/content/posts/create-ml/index.md

 tl;dr: AFM is great.
 Core ML is also great, especially if your use case is addressed by Create ML

 ## Random findings
-* ChatGPT is an excellent sidekick when putting together a training data generation, augmentation, and post-processing pipeline
+* ChatGPT is an excellent sidekick when putting together a pipeline for the generation, augmentation, and post-processing of training data
 * BERT models don't seem to work in the Simulator, as they don't find their embeddings (they work great on device, though)
 * Fun fact: the amount of time it took to _train_ the Max Entropy version of the classification model was comparable to the amount of time it took to run classification inference via AFM